Tipping point: The Sharjah Biennial 16 on our hopes, fears and anxieties

 Other than the five bedrooms, there is a dining room, a reception, a library and a roof terrace.
 Each of the five bedrooms has been fitted with a skylight for star-gazing.
 Additionally, the luxe room has the special advantage of a private roof terrace.
 The purpose-built spa building houses an open-air saltwater pool and three salt spa experiences.

-One of the most outstanding features of the property, that incidentally also lays bare the starkness of the surrounding landscape, is the patch of tarmac that rallies around the lodge, spa and restaurant buildings.
+One of the most outstanding features of the property, which incidentally also lays bare the starkness of the surrounding landscape, is the patch of tarmac that rallies around the lodge, spa and restaurant buildings.
 The sudden dash of urban development that it stands for lends a stunning primordial air to the entire setting.
 The steel and hardwood in the façade of the buildings make them appear even more elemental, and that’s what the real challenge for Anarchitect was.
-With their passion for site-responsive projects and affinity to detail and materiality, their deliberate choice of material is contextual and relevant not only to the harsh, arid, desert climate, but also to the historical presence of the iron in the region.
+With their passion for site-responsive projects and affinity to detail and materiality, their deliberate choice of material is contextual and relevant not only to the harsh, arid, desert climate but also to the historical presence of the iron in the region.

 Name of the project: Al Faya Lodge